tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 ## To do

-* Implementation of insertion a CSV for the Partlist with other format than KiCAD BOM
 * Complete Doxygen Documentation
 * PDF Logo and Text problems
 * Polygon without fill for use in Projektion Methode symbol